 Talking about suicide can be hard.
 It makes my chest tight.
-So many of us are suffering and we all want to do something, so let me ask you this:
+But so many of us are suffering and we all want to do something, so let me ask you this:

-Let me ask you something: How prepared are you to offer help to someone in emotional distress?
+Are you prepared to offer help to someone in emotional distress?

-I think it’s safe to assume that many of us feel less than competent in this area.
+I think it’s safe to assume that many of us feel incompetent in this area.
 How often does that stop us from reaching out when someone needs us?

-On the flip side, I’m totally incompetent when it comes to helping people with physical medical problems, but if I saw someone on the street having a heart attack or a friend accidentally cut themselves, I would still offer assistance even though I really wasn’t sure what to do.
+I’m totally incompetent when it comes to helping people with physical medical problems, but if I saw someone on the street having a heart attack I would still offer to help, even if I didn’t know what to do.

 Even if we couldn’t remember how to do CPR or how to dress a wound, most of us would still reach out to someone having a physical medical emergency.
 We might offer a reassuring word, get the first aid kit, or call 911.